-- A field technique that is conditionally acceptable when it results in rapid loss of consciousness and is immediately followed by a secondary physical method to ensure death (AVMA, 2020; CCAC, 2010; CCAC, 2023). - Must only be performed by experienced and skilled operators. - Must be conducted out of the sensory range of other animals.
+- A field technique that is conditionally acceptable when it results in rapid loss of consciousness and is immediately followed by a secondary physical method to ensure death (AVMA, 2020; CCAC, 2010; CCAC, 2023). - Must only be performed by experienced and skilled operators. - Must be conducted in a separate area from other animals.